 Of course, you can’t just have any ol’ steamboat floating down your channel, can you?
 Just because the channel has been established and enabled does not mean it is open for all.
 Just like the Panama Canal used gates to control access to the canal and the flow of traffic, API Gateway’s act in much the same fashion.

-Within API Management solutions, you will often find preestablished and selectable policies for securing API calls, but one policy does not rule them all.
-In much the same way that the canal uses the vessel, size and type of cargo to make determinations on traffic flow and tolls, the API Gateway also provides the functionality to not just apply the policy, but to extend it with contextual policy.
+Within API Management solutions, you will often find pre-established and selectable policies for securing API calls, but one policy does not rule them all.
+In much the same way that the canal uses the vessel, size, and type of cargo to make determinations on traffic flow and tolls, the API Gateway also provides the functionality to not just apply the policy, but to extend it to contextual policy.

 Visibility and reporting

-Finally, there is visibility and reporting.
-Analytics, alerting and logging are critical to security, continuous operations and decision making.
+Finally, there are visibility and reporting.
+Analytics, alerting and logging is critical to security, continuous operations, and decision making.
 In much the same way as the canal enables the capture of information about vessels and a single point to watch for flagged vessels, an API Gateway controlling the flow of traffic across your enterprise enables a one-stop show for not only governance but also observability.
-By seeing the full picture of your connected components and flows, you can easily identify bottleneck and support intelligence-driven defense in your environment.
+By seeing the full picture of your connected components and flows, you can easily identify bottlenecks and support intelligence-driven defense of your environment.

 Want to learn more?
 Read North Pole Reversal, API Gateway to the cloud!

 Read the success story of DB Schenker and the API Gateway.